Toe Flexibility Exercises

 - Toe bending: Grab a toe and attempt to bend it downwards.
 Stop when you feel resistance or pain.
 Hold the bent position for 20-30 seconds.

-Picking up a tissue with your toes is a challenging but potentially beneficial exercise for improving the flexibility and dexterity of the toes.
-To perform this exercise place a tissue on the ground and attempt to grab it with your toes (Figure 2A and 2B).
-Then if you can do this attempt to lift the tissue off the ground and then place it gently back on to the ground (Figure 2C).
-Repeat this exercise a number of times over a 2-5 minute period.
+Picking up a tissue or marble with your toes is a challenging but potentially beneficial exercise for improving the flexibility and dexterity of the toes.
+To perform this exercise, place a tissue or marble on the ground and attempt to grab it with your toes (Figure 2A and 2B).
+Then if you can do this attempt to lift the object off the ground and then place it gently back on to the ground (Figure 2C).
+Repeat this several times over a 2-5-minute period.